saadelasfur/wpss_sm7325/README.md

-## A simple recovery flashable ZIP to add bootloader support for Galaxy M52 5G
+## A simple recovery flashable ZIP to add bootloader support for Samsung Galaxy sm7325 devices

 ## Downloads
-- The ZIP file can be downloaded from the [releases](https://github.com/saadelasfur/wpss_m52xq/releases)
+- The ZIP file can be downloaded from the [releases](https://github.com/saadelasfur/wpss_sm7325/releases)